Social work is an important career choice to make because it requires a great deal of commitment, time and emotional energy.

 You connect patients with medical professionals.
 You find employment opportunities for the unemployed.
 You get clients in touch with family members who have decided to no longer keep in touch with them.

 What do all these have in common?
-They necessitate a finesse that you know how to achieve through your communication skills.
+They all require a finesse that you know how to achieve through your communication skills.
 What’s more, your intervention enables your clients to manage their own lives without anyone holding their hand.

-Like any other career, there will be bureaucracy, red tape and paperwork — lots and lots of paperwork.
+Like any other career, there will be bureaucracy, red tape, and paperwork — lots and lots of paperwork.
 This is where your documentation skills come into play.
-You will need to compose emails, maintain a contact list, establish progress reports and organise a comprehensive treatment plan (if applicable).
+You will need to compose emails, maintain a contact list, establish progress reports, and organize a comprehensive treatment plan (if applicable).

-When you embarked upon this endeavour, you never thought about how paperwork would play a large role in your daily tasks, but it is and always will be.
+When you embarked upon this endeavor, you never thought about how paperwork would play a large role in your daily tasks, but it is and always will be.

-You may not believe it, but documentation is still a crucial role in social work because, without it, you would not be able to correctly offer the necessary assistance, since you would inevitably lose track.
+You may not believe it, but documentation is still a crucial role in social work because, without it, you would not be able to offer the correct and necessary assistance, since you would inevitably lose track.